menu

 Setting & Lifestyle

-One of the nice things about Indian River Shores is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Indian River Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Compared to the rest of the country, citizens of Indian River Shores spend much less time in their cars: on average, their commute to work is only 18.39 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.